Balanced Subsampling for Big Data with Categorical Covariates: Simulation studies

-Figure \ref{sim3} compares the subsampling methods for the full data generated in Case 1 where covariates have almost balanced levels.
-In this case, all subsamples are nonsingular and allow the estimates of all parameters.
-Even so, the balanced subsamples consistently provide more accurate parameter estimation and slightly better prediction than the UNI and IBOSS methods.
-Figure \ref{sim2} plots results for Case 2 where levels of covariates are unbalanced, which is typically the case in real practice.
-We observe that, when the subsample size is $n=500$, only around 60\% of UNI and IBOSS subsamples are nonsingular, while all balanced subsamples are nonsingular.
-Increasing the subsample size to $n=2000$ may improve the proportions of nonsingularity for the UNI and IBOSS methods, but the estimation and prediction obtained from those subsamples are still much worse than the balanced subsamples.
+Figure \ref{sim2} plots results for Case 2 where levels of predictors are unbalanced, which is typically the case in real practice.
+We observe that, when the subsample size is $n=500$, only around 60\% of UNI and IBOSS subsamples are nonsingular, 90\% of LEV subsamples are nonsingular, whereas all balanced subsamples are nonsingular.
+With just 500 observations, it becomes possible to estimate a model that includes all dummy variables, indicating that a balanced subsample enables significant cost savings in observing the response.
+Increasing the subsample size to $n=2000$ may improve the proportions of nonsingularity for other methods, but the estimation and prediction obtained from those subsamples are still much worse than the balanced subsamples.
+Notably, a balanced subsample with $n=500$ exhibits better accuracy in parameter estimation when compared with UNI and IBOSS subsamples with $n=2000$ (around 1.6 on $\log_{10}(\MSE)$).
+This observation once again underscores the significant savings achieved by utilizing a balanced subsample.
 More importantly, the MSEs and WSPEs from the balanced subsamples decrease fast as the full data size $N$ increases, even though the subsample size is fixed at $n=500$ or 2000.
-This trend demonstrates that the balanced subsampling extracts more information from the full data when the full data size increases.
-Note that IBOSS has this nice property for continuous covariates \citep{wang2019information}, but not for categorical covariates because of the high association between dummy variables.
-Figure \ref{sim1} examines Case 3 where covariates are correlated in the full data.
-For $n=500$, almost all UNI subsamples are singular and only less than 40\% of IBOSS subsamples are nonsingular.
-For either setting of the subsample size, we observe a greater superiority of the balanced subsamples and the decreasing trend of MSEs and WSPEs as the full data size increases.
-This is because the balanced subsamples have reduced correlation and enhanced combinatorial orthogonality between covariates, which helps reduce the collinearity between covariates and therefore allows more accurate estimate of parameters.
+This trend demonstrates that the balanced subsampling extracts more information from the full data with a fixed subsample size when the full data are more informative.
+IBOSS has this nice property for continuous predictors \citep{wang2019information}, but not for categorical predictors because of the high association between dummy variables.

+Figure \ref{sim1} examines Case 3 where predictors are correlated in the full data.
+For $n=500$, almost all UNI subsamples are singular, and only less than 40\% of IBOSS subsamples are nonsingular.
+LEV performs well in terms of nonsingularity but has worse MSE and WSPE compared to balanced subsampling.
+For either setting of the subsample size, we observe a greater superiority of the balanced subsamples and a decreasing trend of MSEs and WSPEs as the full data size increases.
+This is because the balanced subsamples have reduced correlation and enhanced combinatorial orthogonality between predictors, which helps reduce the collinearity between predictors and therefore allows a more accurate estimate of parameters.
+Notably, a balanced subsample with $n=500$ exhibits comparable accuracy in parameter estimation and worst-case prediction when compared with UNI and IBOSS subsamples with $n=2000$, which again demonstrates the significant savings achieved by a balanced subsample in observing the response.